 All fees are subject to VAT.
 Fee levels are determined by the time spent on a case and according to the drugs, materials and consumables used.
 You will be charged for each visit your pet makes to the practice.
 You can request a detailed cost breakdown for every transaction with us.
 We will endeavour to provide you with an estimate of fees prior to treatment.
 There may be situations in which it is difficult for us to be accurate and final treatment may be more complex than first anticipated.
 We will always try to give you an idea of a likely bill, but please enquire if this has not been discussed.

 For any other unpaid accounts, after 30 days of non-payment, we reserve the right to refer your account to a debt collection agency unless specific payment terms have been agreed with one of the Directors.
-A contractural interest rate of 2% above the Bank of England base rate of the outstanding account will be added to your account to cover the associated costs of outsourcing the debt to a third party debt recovery agency.
+A surcharge of 15% of the outstanding account will be added to your account to cover the associated costs of outsourcing the debt to a third party debt recovery agency.
 Please note that such action may damage to your future credit rating.

 Radiographs and clinical records